deis/deis/docs/using_deis/using-dockerfiles.rst

 Dockerfile Requirements
 ^^^^^^^^^^^^^^^^^^^^^^^
-In order to deploy Dockerfile applications, they must conform to the following guidelines:
+In order to deploy Dockerfile applications, they must conform to the following requirements:

  * The Dockerfile must EXPOSE only one port
- * The first exposed port must be an HTTP service that can be connected to an HTTP router
+ * The exposed port must be an HTTP service that can be connected to an HTTP router
  * A default CMD must be specified for running the container

 .. note::